OctoPrint/OctoPrint-MQTT/README.md

 ## Configuration

-The plugin currently offers no settings dialog, configuration needs to be done by manually editing `config.yaml`.
-The following options are available:
+The plugin offers a settings dialog that allows you to configure all relevant settings.
+If you want to configure things manually by editing `config.yaml`, this is the structure you'd find therein:

 ``` yaml
 plugins: